bobpuffer/moodle-gradereport_laegrader/LAE_readme.txt

 * CLAMP-378: Questions do not import into Lesson on some systems
 * CLAMP-379: Remove mbstring dependency
 * CLAMP-389: Clean up scheduled backup code

+The following change was added to 1.7.4:

+* MDL-37672: Backup of course omits grade categories

 ====Anonymous Forums====
 A completely new version of the Anonymous Forums option in Moodle.
 This version introduces a new "anonymous user" who is attached to forum posts, allowing faculty to back up and restore a forum without losing anonymity.
 There is an upgrade tool that automatically runs when LAE v1.1.1 is installed to convert the previous version of the Anonymous forums to the new format.
 Note: This feature is disabled by default.